nus-cs2030s/2324-s2/docs/39-async.md

 Suppose we have a computation inside a `CompletableFuture<T>` that might throw an exception.
 Since the computation is asynchronous and could run in a different thread, the question of which thread should catch and handle the exception arises.  `CompletableFuture<T>` keeps things simpler by storing the exception and passing it down the chain of calls, until `join()` is called.  `join()` might throw `CompletionException` and whoever calls `join()` will be responsible for handling this exception.
 The `CompletionException` contains information on the original exception.

-For instance, the code below would throw a `CompletionException` with a `NullPointerException` contains within it.
+For instance, the code below would throw a `CompletionException` with a `NullPointerException` contained within it.

 ```Java
 CompletableFuture.<Integer>supplyAsync(() -> null)